Looking for information on titles and licences in your area?

 - how to vary the arrangement

-- notification to the prospecting title holder details of any person who becomes an additional landholder.
+- notification to the prospecting title holder of details of any person who becomes an additional landholder.

 Separate access arrangements can also be made for different areas of the same landholding, or for different matters.
 Separate access arrangements may also be made to preserve confidentiality of provisions in the arrangements and to deal with persons becoming landholders at different times.